ThomasByr/c-cpp-app/README.md

 ## ✏️ Setup

 This repository is a template for a C/C++ app.
-It is meant to be used as a starting point for any python app.
+It is meant to be used as a starting point for any app.
 As such, this document is not meant to be _entirely_ read as is, but rather to be used as a base for your own documentation.
 Nevertheless, you can still find usefull information here since it is a great way to see how the template is used.
 You will still need to do some (minor) work when using this template - like changing the name of the app, the name of the author, etc. - but it should be fairly easy to do.

 > <picture>
 >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/light-theme/info.svg">